ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 ## Filters

-Example of how to retrieve Threats that start-with 'threat' and have a dateAdded value great than '2015-12-02' using an API filter:
+Example of how to retrieve Threats that start-with 'threat' and have a dateAdded value greater than '2015-12-02' using an API filter:

 ```javascript
 filter = new Filter(FILTER.AND);